dengaertig/dengaertig/README.md

 # 🎮 Hi, I'm Dennis!

-I'm currently transitioning into software development as an **Application Developer** through an intensive retraining program.
+I'm currently transitioning into software development as an **Software Developer** through an intensive retraining program.
 I primarily code in **C#** and love collaborating with friends—especially on projects in the **Godot engine**.

 ---